GMTC 2023 will begin on SATURDAY JUNE 17 and end on THURSDAY JUNE 22

 Support Staff

-We are pleased to announce that Laura Perry returns as our beloved cook.
-Jessica Clayton will be our Nature exploration instigator, and Chelsea Brown will join us as our Art instigator.
-Stephanie Kraus, Beth Cherry, Cecelia Puleio,Vicky Senni, Lana Hayden, Katrina Ellis-Ferrara, Betsy Langer, Billie Slade and Cathy Martin have been busy behind the scenes as coordinators.
+The Visionaries; Stephanie Kraus, Cecelia Puleio,Vicky Senni, Lana Hayden, Katrina Ellis-Ferrara, Betsy Langer, Billie Slade and Cathy Martin have been busy behind the scenes as coordinators.

-Jessica Clayton
+Nature instigator: Jessica Clayton

 Jessica is a NJ certified teacher who taught in bilingual public preschool programs in both New Brunswick and Trenton before opening up my state licensed home daycare for 12 years.
 Now, she works as an early childhood educator in a Preschool through 12th grade private, progressive, Reggio Emilia inspired, outdoor school.
 She is also an advocate for nature play & playschools, a founding board member or the Eastern Region Association of Forest and Nature Schools (ERAFANS), professional development consultant, former Brick board of education member, environmentalist, avid reader, and beginner ukulele player.